Visit these federal government websites for current information about the coronavirus (COVID-19).

 Scams and Fraud

-- Department of Health and Human Services warns about medicare, COVID-19 testing and treatment scams.
+- Department of Health and Human Services warns about Medicare and COVID-19 testing and treatment scams.

 - Federal Deposit Insurance Corporation warns consumers about potential scams.